Generally it’s well appreciated that women derive much self-esteem and sense of beauty from having good hair.

-When women experience hair loss, it can cause them worry, stress anxiety and sometimes depression.
+It’s also well known that when women experience hair loss, it can cause worry, stress anxiety and sometimes depression.

 Approximately 30% of women below 50 years of age and around 50% of women above 50 experience hair loss.

-Dihyrdotestosterone (DHT) sensitivity or inflammation are the likely cause of hair loss in women, but science has yet to fully confirm this.
+Dihyrdotestosterone (DHT) sensitivity or inflammation may be associated with hair loss in women, but science has yet to fully confirm this.

 Hair loss in women has a diffused pattern or may occur in different areas of the scalp, so it is not as easily recognizable as hair loss in men.
 This diffused thinning or widening of the part, is described as having a “Christmas Tree Pattern”.